cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 # Footnotes

-[^1]: The Association of Computing Machinery (ACM) introduced a [badging system](https://www.acm.org/publications/policies/artifact-review-and-badging-current) for software artifacts since 2020.
-I still find it difficult to distinguish the difference between a "repeatable", "reproducible", and "replicable" experiment or tool.
+[^1]: The Association of Computing Machinery (ACM) has introduced a [badging system](https://www.acm.org/publications/policies/artifact-review-and-badging-current) for software artifacts since 2020.
+I still find it difficult to distinguish the difference between a "repeatable," "reproducible," and "replicable" experiment or tool.

 [^2]: There is also [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming): the ritual inclusion of code or program structures that serve no real purpose.